 - It can not be bought on a cheap budget – You get what you pay for definitely fits this situation.
 At over $150 the JX Pro is not the cheapest manual coffee grinder, but then again you are getting a best in class coffee grinder.
 I’m ok with that trade off.

 How Does the 1Zpresso JX Pro Work Step by Step?

 Luckily the JX and JX-Pro are as simple to use as they are delightful to look at.
 Let’s walk through it step by step so you can imagine the feel.

 - Step 2: Adjust the grind settings.
-The adjustment dial for the JX-Pro is on top so its a little more user friendly, less mess compared to the JX which is located underneath the grinder.
-Start by turning the dial all the way clockwise.
+The adjustment dial for the JX-Pro is on top so its a little more user friendly, less mess compared to the JX which is located underneath the hand grinder.
+Start by turning the micro adjustment dial all the way clockwise.
 Then turn counterclockwise the number of clicks you want.
-The more you turn counterclockwise, the more course your coffee grounds become.
+The more you turn counterclockwise, the more coarser grind you get.
 The grinding recommendation chart that comes in the box is helpful in the beginning until you find what works for you.

 - Step 3: Pour your favorite coffee beans in the top chamber.

 - Step 4: Attach the Z shaped hand crank to the top of the cylindrical casing.

 - Step 5: Rotate the hand crank with your dominant hand on the wooden knob and your other hand firmly holding the casing.

 - Step 6: After 20-40 seconds, depending on your grind settings, open the catch cup and pour your perfectly uniform coffee grounds into your brew methods of choice.
 Repeat if you need more.